Understand How Seller Financing Works and How It Is Useful

 - Security: From the point of view of a seller, it can be said that he is giving an extremely secured loan.
 If the buyer is not able to pay him back, he can simply foreclose and get paid or he can get his property back to resell or rent.

 - Better Pricing: When you are trying to get a loan from an institutional lender, you end up paying several processing fees.
-On the other hand, in the case of seller financing, as the seller himself is providing loan, he cuts down all these expenses, and thus offers a lower cost financing.
+On the other hand, in the case of seller financing, as the seller himself is providing loan, he cuts down all these expenses, and thus offers lower-cost financing.

 Most Seller Financing Types:

 Generally, a real estate agent is involved and he represents the seller as well as the buyer.
-The agent himself provides essential contract documents, which has important financial terms and conditions explained in it.
+The agent himself provides essential contract documents, which have important financial terms and conditions explained in them.
 He also asks the seller to provide a seller financing disclosure.
-They also help the sellers in procuring property disclosure reports for natural hazard as well.
+They also help the sellers in procuring property disclosure reports for natural hazards as well.